 A digital service offering will lower administrative costs

-A streamlined online experience is not only the key to unlocking administrative efficiencies, but critically, will also enable KiwiSaver providers to put in place the necessary tools and functionality to attract and retain KiwiSaver investors over the long term.
+A streamlined online experience is not only the key to unlocking administrative efficiencies but, critically, will also enable KiwiSaver providers to put in place the necessary KiwiSaver tools and functionality to attract and retain KiwiSaver investors over the long term.

 Basic online functionality such as digital onboarding, electronic AML, and investor self-service tools that enable customers to select and invest into a KiwiSaver fund, switch between funds, and update their profile details should be considered as a core requirement in today’s business landscape.
 Automating these functions and placing these KiwiSaver tools in the hands of the investor is one of the biggest contributors that we have seen to reduce administration time and associated costs.